afsarmahmud/afsarmahmud.github.io/research.md

 ## Selected Flagship Projects

-### Topology Optimization of Injection-Molded Structural Components for 190L Refrigerator development
+### Topology Optimization of Injection-Molded Structural Components for 190L Refrigerator Development
 *Lead R&D Engineer — Walton Hi-Tech Industries PLC*

 This project involved the complete redesign of a load-bearing refrigerator cabinet base, transitioning from a metallic structure to an injection-molded polymer component.
 Rather than directly translating the original geometry, the design was re-conceptualized using **stress-path–guided reasoning and topology optimization**, informed by manufacturing constraints inherent to injection molding.